-The designated staff in school for child protection are: Michelle Brant (SENDCo), Kelley Butcher (Head Teacher) and Rob Hamshar (Deputy Head Teacher)
+The designated staff in school for child protection are: Michelle Brant (SENDCo), Rob Hamshar (Head Teacher) and Ashley Larter (Deputy Head Teacher).

 The SENDCo is TIS (Trauma Informed Schools) trained.
-Both the SENDCo and Head have had Tier 3 training on Child Protection with a focus on Child Sexual Exploitation.
+Both the SENDCo, Head and Deputy Head have had Tier 3 training on Child Protection.

-All staff have received training on:
+All long term members of staff have received training on:

 - Dyslexia friendly practise

 - Child protection

 - Prevent anti- radicalisation training

 - Anti-bullying

 - Restorative Justice

+- Emotion Coaching

 - FGM

-• In-house training on delivering Maths and English from the NC 2014
+- Regular up to date in- house training on delivering Maths and English from the NC 2014